-1. Title page
+- 1. Title page.
 The title should be centred in the top third of the title page.
 The student's name should be centred in the middle third of the title page.
 Information regarding the degree, subject, university and date should be centred in the lower third of the title page.
-For instance, a statement such as "A dissertation submitted in partial fulfilment of the requirements for the degree of BSc(Hons) in (Applied) Mathematics, The University of Auckland, 2021" should be included.
+For instance, a statement such as "A dissertation submitted in partial fulfilment of the requirements for the degree of BSc(Hons) in (Applied) Mathematics, The University of Auckland, 2017" should be included. - 2.
+Abstract.

-2. Abstract

 This should contain a succinct summary (not more than 350 words) of the aim, methods, findings and conclusions of the dissertation.

-3. Main text
+- 3. Main text.
 This must be divided into a logical scheme that is consistently followed throughout the work.
-For example, the text may be divided into sections and subsections.

-4. Appendices

-This is an optional section for any additional material that does not fit conveniently into the body of the text (e.g., copies of computer programmes if these are an appropriate part of the presentation of the work).

-5. List of references
+For example, the text may be divided into sections and subsections. - 4.
+Appendices.
+This is an optional section for any additional material that does not fit conveniently into the body of the text (e.g., copies of computer programmes if these are an appropriate part of the presentation of the work). - 5.
+List of references.
 It is important that citations be consistent in style, although there are various possible acceptable styles.
-Supervisors can provide more information about a style appropriate for each dissertation.
+Supervisors can provide more information about a style appropriate for each dissertation. - 6.
+Binding.
+Dissertations should be printed on A4 printing/photocopying paper, and enclosed in cardboard covers with temporary binding such as spiral binding.
+The printing may be double-sided.

-6. PDF conversion

-Dissertations should be exported, converted or compiled into PDF format before submission.